Verbal abuse, threats or derogatory remarks about the child or the child's family.

 Any incident or accident that occurs when the child is in the care of the center that results in professional medical evaluation.

-The director or a designee shall review records of injuries with staff every 6 months to ensure that all possible preventive measures are being taken.
-The reviews shall be documented in the medical log book under subd.
+The director or a designee shall review records of injuries with staff monthly during camp operations to ensure that all possible preventive measures are being taken.
+The reviews shall be documented in the medical logbook under subd.
 1.

 A child's hands shall be washed with soap and running water before meals and snacks and after handling animals and toileting or diapering.